Geelong is famous for it's Baywalk Bollards.

 Geelong's most-photographed people don't play football for the local Australian

-There are 104 huge painted icons guiding visitors along the foreshore
+There are more than 100 of these huge painted icons guiding visitors along the foreshore

-walking/cycling track from Rippleside Park, through Waterfront Geelong to Limeburners Point and the
+walking/cycling track from Rippleside Park, through Waterfront Geelong to Limeburners

-Among the sculptures are a Koori family, English explorer Matthew Flinders
+Among the 104 sculptures are a Koori family, English explorer Matthew Flinders and

-The bollards are the work of artist Jan Mitchell.
+The colourful bollards are the work of artist Jan Mitchell.
 Jan was commissioned by the City

 of Greater Geelong to transform old timbers and piles from a city pier, demolished